 G1 Therapeutics, Inc. (the "Company") is a commercial-stage biopharmaceutical company focused on the development and commercialization of novel small molecule therapeutics for the treatment of patients with cancer.
-The Company's first product approved by the U.S. Food and Drug Administration ("FDA"), COSELA® (trilaciclib), is the first and only therapy indicated to proactively help protect bone marrow from the damage of chemotherapy (myeloprotection) and is the first innovation in managing myeloprotection in decades.
+The Company's first product approved by the U.S. Food and Drug Administration ("FDA"), COSELA® (trilaciclib), is the first and only therapy indicated to proactively help protect bone marrow from the damage of chemotherapy (myeloprotection) in patients with extensive-stage small cell lung cancer ("ES-SCLC"), and is the first innovation in managing myeloprotection in decades.
 In July 2022, COSELA (trilaciclib hydrochloride for injection) was conditionally approved by the China National Medical Products Administration (NMPA) for marketing in mainland China.
-The Company is also exploring the potential use of trilaciclib in certain cancers, including trials designed to inform the design of future additional pivotal studies and treatment combinations with targeted chemotherapy medicines called antibody-drug conjugates ("ADCs") including other indications.
+The Company is also exploring the potential use of trilaciclib in certain cancers, focused in the core areas of metastatic triple negative breast cancer ("mTNBC") and treatment combinations with targeted chemotherapy medicines called antibody-drug conjugates ("ADCs") including other indications.